 Behind the Wall

-In 2023, according to a report from Cybersecurity Ventures, there was a cyberattack every 39 seconds.
+In 2023, according to a report from Cybersecurity Ventures, there was a cyber attack every 39 seconds.

 That adds up to roughly 2,200 attacks each and every day or more than 800,000 last year alone.